Apple Prepares To Unveil Product Updates Amid Turbulent Stock Market

 While Apple typically launches its flagship iPhone devices in the fall, the rumor mill indicates it could introduce its third iPhone SE this week.
 Apple initially released the device in 2017 and updated it in 2020.

 The new version is expected to run on Apple’s faster A15 Bionic chip, feature an updated camera that shoots 4K video and could drop the classic notch usually found at the top.
-But it’s the expected 5G capability that could be the ultimate draw for customers, by giving them access to the faster wireless network at a more affordable price point — or at least that may be Apple’s hope.READ MORE: Electrical Fire Shuts Down Service On BART's Richmond Line
+But it’s the expected 5G capability that could be the ultimate draw for customers, by giving them access to the faster wireless network at a more affordable price point — or at least that may be Apple’s hope.READ MORE: VIDEO: Brazen Burglars Hit Bernal Heights Home Garage Twice Stealing $32K Worth Of Gear

 “We still have not seen an overwhelming demand for it from our consumer smartphone surveys,” said Anthony Scarsella, an analyst at market research firm IDC.
 “It just happens that most new devices entering the market are 5G enabled; it’s more of a supply-side push.”